List of Bakugan: "Drago (Pyrus Dragonoid)"

-Drago's next evolution when he absorbed the 6 Attribute energies from the BT System in Exodus.
+Drago's next evolution when the BT System fired in Exodus.
+To save New Vestroia, Drago attempted to carry the device away from the planet and was caught in the blast.
+By sheer willpower, Drago survived, evolved due to exposure to the 6 Attribute energies that powered the weapon, and redirected the blast away.
 This evolution also marks the first anthropomorphic design of Drago.
-He can now combine with Battle Gear (JetKor), and his Dragon Hummer abilities gives him super speed.
-His Battle Gear is JetKor, a dual cannon blaster which can shoot an energy blast and defeat opponents.
-A lock on beam from the green lens freezes the opponent before the blaster attacks.
-It combines the two blaster beams into one enormous blast.
-It was used by Dan to combine with Drago in Fusion Confusion.
-The finished version was shown in episode 46.
+He can now combine with his new Battle Gear JetKor, a dual cannon blaster which can shoot various energy blasts to defeat opponents.
 Unlike Helios' Battle Gear, it was made using Drago's own DNA so that it'd be more organic in nature, due to Drago's hatred of mechanical Bakugan and not wanting to become a cyborg like Helios.
 Because of this, JetKor acts like a part of Drago's own body when he uses it.